Drinking, smoking and stress are contributing risk factors for heart disease. Living a healthier lifestyle can help prevent heart disease.

 Smoking increases blood pressure, decreases HDL (good) cholesterol, decreases exercise tolerance and increases the tendency for blood to clot.
 Smoking also increases the risk of recurrent coronary heart disease after bypass surgery.
 Cigarette smoking combined with a family history of heart disease also seems to greatly increase the risk.

 As soon as you stop smoking, your body begins to heal itself from the devastating effects of tobacco.
-Learn more about how to quit smoking.

 Increased stress can be a factor in developing heart disease.
 Emotional stress can lead to the following: